 Because she also spends a lot of time traveling and attending different speaking events, she quickly realized just how little clothing she needed.
 After always purchasing new, fun, brightly colored clothing items it occurred to her that she never actually wore them.
 Finally, she embraced her neutral colored wardrobe and stopped spending her money and efforts shopping for things she wouldn’t ever actually wear.

-Most of what we’ve talked about has to do with materials in your life.
+Most of what we’ve talked about have to do with materials in your life.
 What people don’t realize is that a minimalist mindset can also begin to free up your schedule.

 When you are clear about the things you truly want in life, it becomes easier and easier to say no to the things that you don’t want.